zedtux/ror-refactor/README.md

 This lists the available refactoring tools installed by this package:

  - Extract Method (Move a piece of code in a new method)
+ - Extract Line (Move a piece of code line in a new method)

 ## Installation